Due Diligence Checklist

 📞 Need support?
 Book a no-obligation call to discuss any property on your Shortlist.

-5. Building Inspection
+Building Inspection

 The building inspection is an opportunity to thoroughly examine the property’s physical condition.
-Attending alongside the building inspector is highly recommended allowing you to spend extended time testing appliances, checking windows, doors, vents, heating and cooling systems, and ensuring the overall condition aligns with expectations.
+Attending alongside the building inspector is highly recommended, allowing you to spend extended time testing appliances, checking windows, doors, vents, heating and cooling systems, and ensuring the overall condition aligns with expectations.
 While building inspectors focus on structural issues, it’s vital to document everything else, including cosmetic or operational items.
 These records are invaluable for post-purchase reference, repairs, or disputes.

-6. Legal Review
+Legal Review

-Step 8.
 Negotiation & Decision Making

 You now have the insights to make confident offers, guided by professional-grade research, inspection records, and legal advice.
 At this stage, the Shortlist 360 process ensures that you have peace of mind, knowing your remote purchase is based on thorough evaluation and professional standards.